Etsy Shop Name

 Generator

-Names tuned for Etsy sellers — algorithm-aware, category-cued, easy to remember.
+Names tuned for Etsy shops and stores.
+Algorithm-aware, category-cued, and built to fit Etsy's 4-20 character rule.
 AI-powered, free, with domain suggestions.

-Type a sentence about your Etsy shop, hit Generate, and you get a dozen name ideas in under ten seconds.
+Type a sentence about your Etsy shop, hit Generate, and you get twenty name ideas in under ten seconds.
 Each comes with a .com domain you can click to check availability.
 Copy what you like, favourite what you love, export the shortlist as CSV.

 Use the generator above if you want names now.
-Keep reading if you want to know how Etsy's shop search algorithm thinks about names, what the platform's name-change rules mean for your decision, and what to check before you commit.
-If your shop sells across multiple craft categories rather than Etsy-first, the broader craft business name generator is tuned for the same audience without leaning so hard on platform conventions; for a generic option, see the AI generator or the free version.
+Keep reading if you want to know how Etsy's shop search algorithm thinks about names, what the platform's 4-20 character rule and name-change limits mean for your decision, and what to check before you commit.
+If your shop sells across multiple craft categories rather than Etsy-first, the broader craft business name generator is tuned for the same audience without leaning so hard on platform conventions.
+For a generic option, see the AI generator or the free version.

 How our Etsy shop name generator works